eNMS-automation/eNMS/docs/source/automation/service_types.md

 Send a REST call (GET, POST, PUT or DELETE) to a URL with optional payload.
-The output can be validated with a command / pattern mechanism, like the `Netmiko Commands Service`:
+The output can be validated with a command / pattern mechanism, similar to the `Netmiko Commands Service`:

 - [REST Call Service](servicetypes/rest_call.md).

 ## Scrapli Services

-The Netmiko services provide the ability to perform multiple CLI actions through an SSH connection.
-The following are the values common to every Netmiko service:
+As a possibly faster alternative to Netmiko, the Scrapli services provide the ability to perform multiple CLI actions through an SSH connection.
+The following are the values common to every Scrapli service:

 - [Scrapli Common Parameters](servicetypes/scrapli_common.md).